-Part I.

-266 PRELIMINARY EXAMINATIONS AND TRIPOS EXAMINATIONS Paper 5.
-A subject in Old English literature specified by the Faculty Board of English.
-1 Paper Advanced medieval Scandinavian language and literature (also serves as Paper 27B of Part II of the English Tripos).
-1 Paper 7.
-Advanced medieval Welsh language and literature (also serves as Paper 28B of Part II of the English Tripos).
-1 Paper 8.
-Advanced medieval Irish language and literature (also serves as Paper 29B of Part II of the English Tripos).
-1 Paper A subject in Insular Latin literature specified by the Faculty Board of English.
-Paper Textual criticism.
-Paper Germanic philology (also serves as Paper 31 of the Linguistics Tripos).
-1 Paper Celtic philology (also serves as Paper 27 of the Linguistics Tripos).
-1 Paper Medieval English literature, 1066-1500 (Paper 6 of Part II of the English Tripos).
-Paper 14.
-A subject in medieval European history (a paper on a subject announced for a paper of Part II of the Historical Tripos which in any year has been approved for the purpose of this regulation by the Faculty Board of English).
-Paper 15(a).
-Historical linguistics (Paper 11 of the Linguistics Tripos).
-2 Paper History of the English language (Paper 13 of the Linguistics Tripos).
-3 Paper Topics in medieval studies to be specified by the Faculty Board from time to time (Paper Fr.7 1 of the Modern and Medieval Languages Tripos).
-Paper 19.
-England before the Norman Conquest (Paper 1 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos).
-Paper 20.
-Scandinavian history in the Viking Age (Paper 2 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos).
-Paper 21.
-The Brittonic-speaking peoples from the fourth century to the twelfth (Paper 3 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos).
-Paper 22.
-The Gaelic-speaking peoples from the fourth century to the twelfth (Paper 4 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos).
-Paper 23.
-Old English language and literature (Paper 5 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos.
-Also serves as Paper 8A of Part I of the English Tripos and Paper 26 of Part II of the English Tripos).
-Paper 24.
-Old Norse language and literature (Paper 6 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos.
-Also serves as Paper 8B of Part I and Paper 27A of Part II of the English Tripos).
-Paper 25.
-Medieval Welsh language and literature (Paper 7 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos.
-Also serves as Paper 8C of Part I and Paper 28A of Part II of the English Tripos).
-Paper 26.
-Medieval Irish language and literature (Paper 8 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos.
-Also serves as Paper 8D of Part I and Paper 29A of Part II of the English Tripos).
-Paper 27.
-Insular Latin language and literature (Paper 9 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos.
-Also serves as Paper 8E of Part I and Paper 30 of Part II of the English Tripos).
-Paper 28.
-Palaeography and codicology (Paper 10 of Part I of the Anglo-Saxon, Norse, and Celtic Tripos). - as provided in Regulation 16, a candidate for Part II shall offer (a) fo our of p apers 1-18, provided that: (i) a candidate may not offer more than one paper chosen from among Papers 13-18; (ii) no ca indidate who has previously offered Paper 14 in Part I of the Anglo-Saxon, Norse, and c Tripos shall offer Paper 16
+- 15. Except as provided in Regulation 16, a candidate for Part II shall offer - (a) four of papers 1-18, provided that:

-- (iii) no candidate who has previously offered Paper 15 in Part I of the Anglo-Saxon, Norse, and Celtic Tripos shall offer Paper 17; - (iv) no candidate shall offer a subject which he or she has previously offered in any other Honours examination; - (b) a dissertation on a topic, approved by the Head of the Department of Anglo-Saxon, Norse, and Celtic, which falls within the scope of one or more of Papers 1-10 of Part I and Papers 1-12 of Part II.

-16. (a) A candidate for Part II who takes the examination in the year next after obtaining honours in Part I of the Anglo-Saxon, Norse, and Celtic Tripos or in another Honours Examination may offer in place of one of the papers required under Regulation 15(a) one paper chosen from among Papers 19-28;

-(b) candidates for Part II who take the examination in the year next but one after obtaining honours in another Honours Examination may offer in place of up to two of the papers required under Regulation 15(a) papers chosen from among Papers 23-27;
+- (i) a candidate may not offer more than one paper chosen from among Papers 13-18;(ii) no candidate who has previously offered Paper 14 in Part I of the Anglo-Saxon, Norse, and Celtic Tripos shall offer Paper 16; - (iii) no candidate who has previously offered Paper 15 in Part I of the Anglo-Saxon, Norse, and Celtic Tripos shall offer Paper 17; - (iv) no candidate shall offer a subject which he or she has previously offered in any other Honours examination: - (b) a dissertation on a topic, approved by the Head of the Department of Anglo-Saxon, Norse, and Celtic, which falls within the scope of one or more of Papers 1-10 of Part II - 16. (a) A candidate for Part II who takes the examination in the year next after obtaining honours in Part I of the Anglo-Saxon, Norse, and Celtic Tripos or in another Honours Examination may offer in place of one of the papers required under Regulation 15(a) one paper chosen from among Papers 19-28. - (b) candidates for Part II who take the examination in the year next but one after obtaining honours in another Honours Examination may offer in place of up to two of the papers required under Regulation 15(a) papers chosen from among Papers 23-27; provided that: - (i) a candidate may not offer a paper that he or she has previously offered in another Honours Examination: - (ii) a candidate may not offer any of the following combinations of papers:

-- 1 This paper is also available to candidates for Part II of the Modern and Medieval Languages Tripos; see p.
-400. - 2 This paper will be suspended in 2019-20 and in each alternate year thereafter. - 3 This paper will be suspended in 2018-19 and in each alternate year thereafter.

-Scheme of papers. provided that:

-- (i) a candidate may not offer a paper that he or she has previously offered in another Honours Examination;

-- (ii) a candidate may not offer any of the following combinations of papers:

-- Paper 5 together with Paper 23;

-- Paper 6 together with Paper 24;

-- Paper 7 together with Paper 25;

-- Paper 8 together with Paper 26;

-- Paper 9 together with Paper 27.
+Paper 9 together with Paper 27.

-17. (a) A candidate for Part I who wishes to offer a dissertation under Regulation 13(c), or a Dissertation. candidate for Part II who is required to offer a dissertation under Regulation 15(b), shall submit an application, including the title of the proposed dissertation, a brief account of its scope, and a statement of the scheme of papers to be offered in the examination.
-Applications shall be submitted to the Head of the Department, so as to arrive not later than the division of the Michaelmas Term next preceding the examination.

-(b) Each candidate must obtain the approval of the proposed title by the Faculty Board not later than the last day of the Full Michaelmas Term next preceding the examination.
-When the Faculty Board have approved a title, no change shall be made to it or to the candidate's scheme of papers, without the further approval of the Faculty Board.

-(c) A Part I dissertation shall be of not fewer than 7,000 and not more than 10,000 words in length, and a Part II dissertation shall be of not fewer than 9,000 and not more than 12,000 words in length, including appendices but excluding bibliography.
+- 17. (a) A candidate for Part I who wishes to offer a dissertation under Regulation 13(c), or a Dissertation candidate for Part II who is required to offer a dissertation under Regulation 15(b), shall submit an - application, including the title of the proposed dissertation, a brief account of its scope, and a statement of the scheme of papers to be offered in the examination.
+Applications shall be submitted to the Head of the Department, so as to arrive not later than the division of the Michaelmas Term next preceding the examination. - (b) Each candidate must obtain the approval of the proposed title by the Faculty Board not later than the last day of the Full Michaelmas Term next preceding the examination.
+When the Faculty Board have approved a title, no change shall be made to it or to the candidate's scheme of papers, without the further approval of the Faculty Board. - (c) A Part I dissertation shall be of not fewer than 7,000 and not more than 10,000 words in length, and a Part II dissertation shall be of not fewer than 9,000 and not more than 12,000 words in length, including appendices but excluding bibliography.
 Candidates will be required to declare that the dissertation is their own work and that it does not contain material already used to any substantial extent for a comparable purpose.
-Every dissertation shall be typewritten.

-(d) A dissertation shall be submitted to the Head of the Department, so as to arrive not later than the first day of the Full Easter Term in which the examination is to be held.

-(e) The Examiners shall have power to examine a candidate viva voce on his or her dissertation and on the general field of knowledge within which it falls.
+Every dissertation shall be typewritten. - (d) A dissertation shall be submitted to the Head of the Department, so as to arrive not later than the first day of the Full Easter Term in which the examination is to be held. - (e) The Examiners shall have power to examine a candidate viva voce on his or her dissertation and on the general field of knowledge within which it falls.